nocoo/infoviz/README.md

 			'horizontal-count': undefined,		// horizontal box count, set this value to undefined to use auto layout 'vertical-count': undefined,		// vertical box count, set this value to undefined to use auto layout

-			'color': [							// color definition for HeatMap, from light to dark.
-				{ 'color': '#339999', 'dark-alpha': 1, 'light-alpha': 0.45 },
+			'color': [							// color definition for HeatMap, from light to dark { 'color': '#339999', 'dark-alpha': 1, 'light-alpha': 0.45 },
 				{ 'color': '#99CC99', 'dark-alpha': 1, 'light-alpha': 0.45 },
 				{ 'color': '#99CC33', 'dark-alpha': 1, 'light-alpha': 0.45 },